A Foodcentric Life

 Sally Cameron

-Sweet white miso and either coconut butter or dairy butter make an incredible savory sauce for topping seared fish.
+Sweet white miso and butter (Dairy or plant butter) make an incredible savory sauce for topping seared fish.
 Its a quick, easy and healthy recipe that works with halibut or other firm, white fish filets, as well as seared scallops.
 Serve with Forbidden black rice and a green vegetable such as roast asparagus or steamed snap or snow peas.

 5 from 3 votes